-- Written Grievance Submitted to Supervisor: All grievances shall be submitted to the employee's immediate supervisor in writing. - 2.
-Forwarded to the HR Manager: The Supervisor will forward all written grievances to the HR Manager. - 3.
-Hearing: The HR Manager shall set a time and place for a hearing of any grievances submitted as outlined above.
+- 1. Written Grievance Submitted to Supervisor: All grievances shall be submitted to the employee's immediate supervisor in writing. - 2.
+Forwarded to the General HR Manager: The Supervisor will forward all written grievances to the general managerHR Manager.

-- 4. HR Manager's Decision: Upon hearing testimony of all persons involved, the HR Manager will make a decision regarding any grievance within seven (7) days of the hearing. - 5.
-Appeal to District Board of Trustees: The employee may choose to appeal the HR Manager's decision to the Board of Trustees. - 6.
-Notice of Decision to Employee: Upon a decision by the Board of Trustees, notice will be forwarded to the employee by certified mail.
+- 3. Hearing: The general managerHR Manager shall set a time and place for a hearing of any grievances submitted as outlined above. - 4.
+GeneralHR Manager's Decision: Upon hearing testimony of all persons involved, the general managerHR Manager will make a decision regarding any grievance within seven (7) days of the hearing. - 5.
+Appeal to District Board of Trustees: The employee may choose to appeal the general manager's HR Manager's decision to the District Board of Trustees. - Notice of Board's Decision to Employee: The Upon a decision by the Board of Trustees, notice will be forwarded to the employee by certified mail.
 All decisions of the Board of Trustees will be considered final.